Jean-de-Dieu Soult: Revolutionary Wars

 Jean Soult fought in the wars of Revolutionary France.
 Soult's superior education ensured his promotion to the rank of sergeant after six years of service, and in July 1791 he became instructor to the first battalion of volunteers of the Bas-Rhin.
-On January 17, 1792, his colonel appointed him instructor in the 1st battalion of Haut-Rhin volunteers, with the rank of second lieutenant (sous-lieutenant).
+On 17 January 1792 his colonel appointed him instructor in the 1st battalion of Haut-Rhin volunteers, with the rank of second lieutenant (sous-lieutenant).
 The war period, which began in April 1792, offered him many opportunities to stand out and he rose through the ranks with regularity.
-Adjutant-major on July 16, 1792, captain on August 20, 1793, provisional adjutant to the staff of General Lazare Hoche to the Army of the Moselle on November 19, 1793.
-He took part in the Battle of Kaiserslautern from November 28 to 30, which allowed the recapture of Wissembourg and the relief of Landau.
+Adjutant-major on 16 July 1792, captain on 20 August 1793, provisional adjutant to the staff of General Lazare Hoche to the Army of the Moselle on 19 November 1793.
+He took part in the Battle of Kaiserslautern from 28 to 30 November, which allowed the recapture of Wissembourg and the relief of Landau.
 Hoche gives Soult the command of a detached body to take Marsthal's camp, a task which was brilliantly executed.

-From December 26 to 29, he was present at the Second Battle of Wissembourg.
-He was appointed chief of staff of the avant-garde on January 27, 1794, provisional battalion commander on February 7, 1794, titular battalion commander on April 3, and adjutant-general brigade chief (adjudant-général chef de brigade) on May 14.
-On March 19, 1794, the Army of the Moselle was replaced by the Army of the Rhine under the command of General Jean-Baptiste Jourdan.
+From 26 to 29 December he was present at the Second Battle of Wissembourg.
+He was appointed chief of staff of the avant-garde on 27 January 1794, provisional battalion commander on 7 February 1794, titular battalion commander on 3 April and adjutant-general brigade chief (adjudant-général chef de brigade) on 14 May.
+On 19 March 1794 the Army of the Moselle was replaced by the Army of the Rhine under the command of General Jean-Baptiste Jourdan.
 This army immediately returns to the campaign.
-Two battles were fought in Arlon on April 17, 18 and 29, then on May 21, in which Soult took an active part.
+Two battles were fought in Arlon on 17, 18 and 29 April, then on 21 May, in which Soult took an active part.